mrblomblo/yt-dlp-usage-script/README.md

 * set margs=

 The first three are for the codecs the script uses when downloading the content.
 The last three are extra args for YT-DLP to use when downloading the content.
 Please only change these if you know what you are doing!
-I cannot guarantee that I will be able to give support if something goes wrong, and you've changed these.
+I cannot guarantee that I will be able to give support if something goes wrong and you've changed these.

+I will also give limited support to you if you have changed anything in *run.bat*.

 ### Troubleshooting
 If you're having problems; please [check the wiki](https://github.com/mrblomblo/yt-dlp-usage-script/wiki/Troubleshooting)!